Foundation Diet and Health

 Chickpea flour is ideal for making all kinds of doughs, e.g. for flatbread, pizza, pasta (e.g. vegan and gluten-free potato dumplings ), omelettes, waffles and cakes.
 It can also be used to make delicious wraps, such as the spinach and chickpea wraps with raw vegetable filling .
 Added to wheat flour in yeast bread dough, it can be used to make a delicious bread.
 However, if you only use chickpea flour for the yeast dough, it will not rise.

-The yellowish flour can also be used to thicken sauces, soups, spreads and purees and serves as a binding agent for vegan patties, meatballs and more.
+The yellowish flour can also be used to thicken sauces, soups, spreads and purees and it serves as a binding agent for vegan patties, meatballs and more.
 Chickpea flour has also proven to be a capable vegan egg substitute.
 1 tablespoon of chickpea flour mixed with 2 tablespoons of water replaces an egg.
-This can also be used to bread vegetables or vegan meat alternatives without eggs.
+This can be used to bread vegetables or vegan meat alternatives without eggs.

-In terms of taste, spices and spice mixtures such as paprika , chili , cumin , garlic , garam masala and cinnamon and herbs such as coriander , thyme and basil go particularly well with recipes containing chickpea flour.
+In terms of taste, spices and spice mixtures such as paprika, chili, cumin, garlic, garam masala and cinnamon and herbs such as coriander, thyme and basil go particularly well with recipes containing chickpea flour.

 Homemade